 All Data quality is measured by the percent of valid data collected for each data element.
-"Client doesn't know", "Client refused", and "Data not collected" are considered invalid responses and will count against data quality.
+"Client doesn't know", "Client prefers not to answer", and "Data not collected" are considered invalid responses and will count against data quality.

 Data quality requirements are also outlined in grant contracts.
 All programs should aim for 100% data quality.